Skip to Latin America Leadership Program Full Site Menu Skip to main content

 One Mountain, One Goal

-For several years, Silvio has practiced rock climbing and mountaineering, which—alongside his love for his family—is one of the most meaningful aspects of his life.
+For many years, Silvio has practiced rock climbing and mountaineering.
+Alongside his love for his family, these activities are among the most meaningful aspects of his life.

-Many of the qualities that have helped him reach the summit of countless mountains, including planning, perseverance, and resilience, are principles he applies to other areas of his life.
+Several essential elements of mountaineering that have helped him reach the summit of countless mountains—such as planning, perseverance, and resilience—have also become guiding principles in other areas of his life.

-From his perspective, a powerful metaphor is that achieving a goal often requires multiple attempts.
-If a goal is viewed as a mountain, success may not come on the first try, but with better preparation and a new approach, the chances of reaching the summit increase significantly.
+From his perspective, achieving a goal often requires multiple attempts.
+If a goal is viewed as a mountain, one may not reach the summit on the first try.
+However, with better preparation and a new approach, the chance of success increase significantly.

-“I have learned that the mountain (the goal) will always be there, and reaching the summit requires self-improvement, continuous preparation, resilience, and perseverance to keep trying as many times as necessary.” — Silvio Romano (ILG 2024, Argentina)
+“I have learned that the mountain (the goal) will always be there, and reaching the summit requires self-improvement, continuous preparation, resilience, and perseverance to try as many times as necessary.” — Silvio Romano (ILG 2024, Argentina)

 Congratulations, Silvio!
-Keep transforming challenges into opportunities and inspiring others to lead with purpose and create a multiplying impact.
+Keep transforming challenges into opportunities and inspiring others to lead with purpose and create a multiplier impact.